prelert/engine-python/README.md

 to determine the sucess of the operation, if the code is not one of the 2XX Success codes response will be an object containing an error message.

-As an example try creating a new job with an invalid configuration, for example this one does not define any detectors.
+As an example try creating a new job with an invalid configuration - this one does not define any detectors.

     bad_job_config = '{\
                       "analysisConfig" : {"bucketSpan":3600 },\
-                      "dataDescription" : {"fieldDelimiter":",", "timeField":"time", "timeFormat":"yyyy-MM-dd\'T\'HH:mm:ssX"}\
+                      "dataDescription" : {"fieldDelimiter":",", "timeField":"time", "timeFormat":"yyyy-MM-dd HH:mm:ssX"}\
                       }'

     engine_client = EngineApiClient(host='localhost', base_url='/engine/v0.3', port=8080)